Alaska Airlines reaches a milestone contract deal with its pilots union

 The union’s hand was strengthened by the ongoing shortage of pilots at airlines across the U.S.

-That followed the severe contraction of pilot jobs during the global pandemic and the industry’s failure to bring all of them back when the pandemic eased.
+That followed the severe contraction of pilot jobs during the pandemic and the industry’s failure to bring all of them back when the pandemic eased.

 As air travel returned in the spring, Alaska’s management touted plans for accelerated growth to investors, proposing to expand its airplane fleet from 300 to 400 airplanes by 2025 by adding new Boeing 737 MAXs.